-Net 30/60/90 (also known as credit terms) is the number of days an invoice is due from its invoice date.
+Net 30/60/90 (also known as credit terms) is the number of days until an invoice is due.
 Net 30 means the invoice is due in 30 days.
 Net 60 terms means the invoice is due in 60 days and so on.
 The start date can vary by company.
 Some companies may count the date that an invoice is postmarked (mail delivery) or sent (email).
-Those details will be made available to the customer so everyone agrees on the invoice terms.
+Net terms are often expected in business to business sales.

 There are many reasons to offer net terms (also referred to as trade credit), from attracting new clients, growing your business, adding a competitive advantage to building customer loyalty.

 As a stable larger business, your business will have an advantage over competitors who don’t offer net terms.
 If it is common for some industries to offer net terms, not offering them puts a company at a disadvantage.
 New clients will gravitate toward the path of least resistance for purchasing anything.
 This means purchasing on credit even if there's the possibility of incurring late fees.

 Giving customers some leeway will help build customer loyalty.
 Net terms can be a door to new customers.
 New customers come in for free financing but if the company can provide good customer service, quality products, and competitive pricing on top of net terms, it can build strong loyalty with customers.